Life - Giving Breath

 The fact that we must be able to breathe to be alive.

 I was recently watching a drama series about medical care.
-Throughout the many seasons of the show, characters of varying ages were depicted suffering from lung infections and lung cancer.
+Throughout the many seasons of the show, characters of varying ages were depicted suffering from respiratory infections and lung cancer.
 The series is set in the late 1950s through the 1960s, and it has been fascinating to watch medical professionals navigate the care of their patients in a time when technology and treatments were nowhere near as advanced as they are today.

-I have suffered with asthma for over 40 years.
+I have suffered with asthma for many years.
 In my youth, my parents didn't believe in obtaining a prescription inhaler from the doctor.
 They were afraid I would rely heavily on the medicine and not be able to enjoy a quality of life without it.
 I was nearly 30 when I asked a doctor for my first albuterol inhaler.
 Unfortunately, I was not given any special pulmonary tests or exams then.
 When I got sick in late 2019 and found myself in the asthma doctor's office every week for six weeks, I was administered multiple tests and prescribed a more intense dose of medication in 2 different inhalers.
 The discharge paperwork at my first appointment showed that I had the lungs of an 84-year-old and warned that I might develop COPD or another severe lung condition.

 I wanted to find someone to blame.
 I felt like nobody had ever taken good care of me when they had the opportunity.
 I felt resentful of my parents, furious at the doctors for not helping me prevent such a severe diagnosis, and mournful about myself not pursuing my lung health when I left home at age 19.
 During the pandemic, I grieved my awful situation instead of becoming knowledgeable in truths about breathing.
 A few years later, I finally felt I could pursue better lung health and enjoy much better overall health.